anortiz08/aortiz-resume/index.md

 * Graduated with honors for academic excellence
 * Recognized member of the Delta Mu Delta International Business Honor Society for academic excellence

-### Borromeo Seminary/John Carrol University - Cleveland, OH
+### Borromeo Seminary/John Carroll University - Cleveland, OH
 *Religious Studies and Theology (2005 - 2006)*
 * Enrolled in philosophy and theology program in the Diocese of Cleveland